bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 5. (Optional) If you are deploying to Vercel from a GitHub organization, you need to create a team by following the steps in the **Create a team** section.
 6. In the **Configure Project** section, enter the connection string for the Supabase database you created in the previous step in the **DATABASE_URL** field.
 See [Run migration and start the server](#run-migration-and-start-the-server) for information on creating the database and obtaining the `DATABASE_URL`.
 7. Enter '1234' for the remaining environment variables and then click **Deploy**.
 The deployment process will take a few minutes.
-8. After you have successfully deployed Vercel, it is recommended that you update your environment variables.
+8. After you have successfully deployed to Vercel, you must update your environment variables.
 For more information, see [Declare environment variables](#declare-environment-variables).

 <!-- theme: info -->
 > #### Updating `NEXT_PUBLIC_APP_URL`
 > Vercel generates the `NEXT_PUBLIC_APP_URL` after the first deployment.
 You can update the APP_URL with this value.

-9. Re-deploy Vercel for the changes to take place.
+9. Redeploy your application to Vercel for the environment variable changes to take place.
 Click on the **Deployments** tab and select **Redeploy** from the three vertical dots on the right.

 ## Troubleshooting